Bettong: Conservation status

-All species of the genus have been severely affected by ecological changes since the European settlement of Australia.
+All species of the genus have been severely affected by ecological changes since the European colonisation of Australia.
 Those that have not become extinct became largely confined to islands and protected reserves and are dependent on re-population programs.
 The diversity of the genus was poorly understood before their extirpation from the mainland, and new taxa have been identified in specimens newly discovered and already held in museum collections.
-In 2021 August, 40 Bettongs were released in different parts of South Australia; they were raised in captivity to increase their numbers.
+In August 2021, 40 bettongs were released in different parts of South Australia after being raised in captivity to increase their numbers.

 Taxonomy

 Four extant species are recognised in the work Mammal Species of the World (2005):